 This respirator type may be the most affordable, but it is not worth the health risks.

 A half-face respirator only covers your mouth and nose, where a full mask covers your face, including your eyes and forehead.
 Both types are compatible with a wide range of filters that you can fit, depending on the gasses and fumes in your work environment.

 As a rule, you need a full-face respirator if you typically work in enclosed areas with high toxicity levels.
 Full masks generally provide higher levels of protection than half-masks, as they seal around your entire face, rather than just your airways.

 A full-face mask also protects your eyes and face from vapors, splatter, and liquid splashes that can cause burns or wounds.
 Most full masks don’t offer darkening to protect your eyes from the welding flame, however.
-If you have to wear a helmet, a half mask is a more suitable option as other personal protection equipment can fit over it without discomfort or restricting your movements.
+If you have to wear a welding helmet, a half-mask respirator is a more suitable option as other personal protection equipment can fit over it without discomfort or restricting your movements.

 Which Welding Respirator is Best for You?

 Respiratory breathing gear should be designed to provide the welder with optimal protection against harmful fumes, gasses, and vapors.
 Safety features include proper sealing around your mouth and nose, as well as high-performing filters to absorb toxins.